dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Inject [logging](https://github.com/dotnet/orleans/blob/master/Samples/3.0/HelloWorld/src/HelloWorld.Grains/HelloGrain.cs#L14through) Dependency injection

-        'public HelloGrain(ILogger<HelloGrain> logger)
+        -   `public HelloGrain(ILogger<HelloGrain> logger) {this.logger = logger;}`
-        {
-            this.logger = logger;
-        }  '

     -   [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging?view=dotnet-plat-ext-3.1) is utilized for functional and flexible logging

 Testing

 -   Microsoft.Orleans.TestingHost NuGet package contains TestCluster which can be used to create an in-memory cluster, comprised of two silos by default, which can be used to test grains.

-        -   Addtional information can be found [here](https://dotnet.github.io/orleans/Documentation/tutorials_and_samples/testing.html)
+-   Additional information can be found [here](https://dotnet.github.io/orleans/Documentation/tutorials_and_samples/testing.html)

 Troubleshooting